fbpx Skip to content

 of global temperature increases are attributed to super pollutants

-Climate warming causes extreme weather events to increase, which also worsens air quality.
+Climate warming causes extreme weather events to increase, which can also worsen air quality.
 Longer summers, increased wildfires and drought contribute to increased levels of tropospheric ozone (also known as ground-level ozone) and particulate matter pollution.

 Action on clean air is climate action